Nuveen, CDPQ Roll Out $600M C-PACE Program

 The program drives the adoption of sustainability measures in commercial buildings.
 It provides a significant source of flexible, committed and discretionary capital for large-scale construction and bridge financings across major asset classes.

-Commercial Property Assessed Clean Energy or C-PACE is a financing initiative that promotes a cleaner and safer built environment.
+Demand for Commercial Property Assessed Clean Energy or C-PACE loans is growing quickly.
 In the 40 states where it is available, owners can secure accretive, long-term financing for energy efficiency, renewable energy, water conservation and climate initiatives—whether for new developments, renovations or post-construction recapitalization projects.

 Other examples of C-PACE’s flexibility are its use with USDA-guaranteed bank loans or historic buildings for restoration/improvements and seismic and storm-related resilience in some states, according to Bayview PACE.